nearKim/nearKim.coffee/docs/docs/ml-codex/01-foundations/linear-algebra/01-core-linear-system-theory/01-vector-spaces-overview.md

 ### Dimension

 From the examples above, we see that any vector in $\mathbb{R}^2$ can be represented by a linear combination of exactly **two** basis vectors, while any vector in $\mathbb{R}^3$ requires exactly **three** basis vectors.
 This number of vectors in a basis is the **dimension** of the space—it measures the "degrees of freedom" or the number of independent directions in that space.
-Remarkably, all bases for the same vector space contain the same number of vectors.
+All bases for the same vector space contain the same number of vectors.

 :::info[Theorem: The Basis Theorem]
 Let $V$ be a vector space with a finite basis.
 Then every basis for $V$ contains exactly the same number of vectors.